Indre Akrute

 If you're interested in very specific data, for example, scraped data from one source, you will care about how truthful this data is.
 It's important to know if the data you're getting is as close to the original data source regarding its completeness and structure.

-It's an excellent option for investors that need a quicker way to get insights.
-Still, some investors want to build their analytics process with raw data from scratch, meaning that any logic that goes into creating a specific dataset might not suit them, so those investors should choose raw datasets.
+It's an excellent option for investors who need a quicker way to get insights.
+Still, some investors want to build their analytics process with raw data from scratch, meaning that any logic that goes into creating a specific dataset might not suit them.
+Those investors should choose raw datasets.

 2. How fresh is your data?